akashdasgupta/PL_imaging_control/README.md

 *Scientific contributors : Suhas Mahesh,Pietro Caprioglio, Yen-Hung Lin, Karl-Augustin Zaininger, Robert D.J.
 Oliver, Philippe Holzhey, Suer Zhou, Melissa M. McCarthy, Joel A. Smith, Maximilian Frenzel, M. Greyson Christoforo, James M. Ball, Bernard Wenger and Henry J. Snaith*

-* If you use this code, please cite our paper in your publication: [DOI WHEN AVALIABLE]
+* If you use this code, please cite our paper in your publication: https://doi.org/10.1021/acsenergylett.2c01094
 * For data analysis using our scripts: https://gitlab.com/pod-group/PL_imaging_analysis
 * REQUIRES: ANDOR SDK and pylablib for camera, keithley2600 for smu, pyvisa for power supply of LED